tanishra/Telegram-Smart-Agent-Bot/README.md

 ---

 ## 🧪 Testing the Bot

-1. Start the Telegram bot and send a message (text or voice).
+1. **Start the Telegram bot** and send a message (text or voice).

-2. Try:
+2. **Try these example prompts:**
-  - “What is the stock price of Apple?”
+   - 📈 “What is the stock price of Apple?”
-  - “Schedule a meeting tomorrow at 5 PM”
+   - 📅 “Schedule a meeting tomorrow at 5 PM”
-  - “Reply to this email with thanks”
+   - 📧 “Reply to this email with thanks”
-  - “Generate an image of a robot meditating on a cloud”
+   - 🖼️ “Generate an image of a robot meditating on a cloud”

-3. Watch responses, logs, and Google Sheet entries.
+3. **Observe the outputs:**
+   - ✅ Response in Telegram chat
+   - 📊 Log entry in Google Sheets
+   - 📁 Image saved to Google Drive (if applicable)
+   - ✉️ Email sent to you in case of failure

 ---